 ^{}The Maplesoft T.A. threshold score was updated for 2019-2020; the chart will be updated with a conditionally eligible range when those scores are available.

-Chatfield College.
+Chatfield classifies degree-seeking students as those earning college credits toward a degree.
 Students with prior college credit normally enter as degree-seeking students.

 Non-Degree Seeking Students